SwampThingTom/DungeonCrawl/Project Plan.md

 ## Known Bugs

 1. Crash on device
-2. Enemy sprites can overlap

 ## Enhancements

 1. Use line-of-site for enemy detection of player
+2. Randomly select player's start cell

 ## Increments